cvxpy/cvxpy/doc/source/tutorial/functions/index.rst

 CVXPY when one of the expressions is constant, and ``expr1/expr2`` is affine when ``expr2`` is a scalar constant.

-Historically, CVXPY has used ``expr1 * expr2`` to denote matrix multiplication.
+Historically, CVXPY used ``expr1 * expr2`` to denote matrix multiplication.
-Starting with Python 3.5, users could also write ``expr1 @ expr2`` for
+This is now deprecated.
+Starting with Python 3.5, users can write ``expr1 @ expr2`` for matrix multiplication and dot products.
-matrix multiplication.
 As of CVXPY version 1.1, we are adopting a new standard:

 * ``@`` should be used for matrix-matrix and matrix-vector multiplication,
 * ``*`` should be matrix-scalar and vector-scalar multiplication